 If possible, the campus custodian may assist in securing the animal from harming itself or others.

-The animal may be confined to a secured area until it is removed from the campus by animal control.
+The animal may be confined to a secured area until it is removed from the campus by animal control (Mint Canyon has a fenced area under our stairwell of Admin Building).

 Armed Assault on Campus